 Grading Policies and Required Work: Evaluation of your performance in this course will take several forms.
 The evaluation system is designed to reflect your ability to actively and effectively participate in a wide variety of language related activities, both in and out of the classroom.
-You are expected to come to class every day, be prepared to interact in German in a variety of situations, keep up with the material, complete and hand in assigned homework, and take exams and quizzes.
+You are expected to come to class every day, be prepared to interact in German in a variety of situations, keep up with the material, complete and hand in assigned homework, and take exams and guizzes.

 We believe that learning a foreign language is the development of a skill, not the acquisition of a body of knowledge.
 It can be compared with learning to play a musical instrument.
 You begin with the very basics and through study and practice you advance to ever more complex music.
 The key word is practice, or learning by doing, and therefore this course is designed to allow you to take an active part in each class, to hear, respond to, read, and speak a lot of German.
+In class, we frequently engage in pair- and group-work as this maximizes your opportunities to practice your language skills.
 As a result, the quality of the education you receive in this class will depend on the amount and quality of your own effort, as well as that of the other students.